Warjoisa/Warjoisa/README.md

 <h1 align="left">Hi there!</h1>

-I am [Alpha Aether](https://warjoisa.github.io/AetherWeb/) and we do some cool shit
+I am Warjoisa and I do some cool shit

 Worst python coder